 ADR Academic Program

-The Alternative Dispute Resolution Program at Michigan State University College of Law exists to prepare students with the theoretical underpinnings and practical skills necessary to succeed in the modern legal profession.
+The Alternative Dispute Resolution (ADR) program at Michigan State University College of Law exists to prepare students with the theoretical underpinnings and practical skills necessary to succeed in the modern legal profession.

 Students who wish to acquire special expertise in alternative dispute resolution (ADR) may enroll in a group of coordinated courses in ADR, along with the required Contract Negotiation class.
 Students wishing to create an informal “concentration” in ADR should, at a minimum, take Negotiation, General Civil Mediation, and Arbitration.

 Externship [Community Dispute Resolution Center, or Other 501(c) (3) ADR Entity] (3)